UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 # Task Description
 The participant first sees a fixation cross, then a prime is presented, followed by the test stimulus.
 Particpants are instructed to respond as quickly as possible to make the decision if both strings in the pair are words --or not--, using the keyboard.

-- The _prime_ is a string of letters and can be a real word or a nonword.
+- The _prime_ is a string of letters and can be a _real word_ or a _nonword_.
-- The _'test stimulus'_ is a string of letters and can also be a real word or a nonword.
+- The _'test stimulus'_ is a string of letters and can also be a _real word_ or a _nonword_.

 ## Longer description
 There are many (slightly) different variations of a lexical decision task.

 In this version, a trial consists of subsequently presenting _two_ words or nonwords.
 The participant needs to make a swift decision whether the _pair_ of presented sets of letters - the test stimuli - are _both_ acutal words or not.

 The idea behind this _primed_ variant is that there may be semantic (or visual or grammatical) associations that influence reaction time in the last decision stage.
 For instance, after presenting the word 'snow' as a _prime_, there might be a speedup in the reaction time (RT) to the test stimulus if it were 'white', as opposed to --for instance-- 'potato', due to <i>semantic association</i>.